FactsFromCats/tiktok_celebrity_blocker/README.md

 Google Chrome browser installed on your computer.
 ##Step 1: Download the Extension
 1. Navigate to the GitHub repository: [https://github.com/FactsFromCats/tiktok_celebrity_blocker]
-2. Click on the Code button and then select Download ZIP.
+2. Click on the green Code button and then select Download ZIP.
 3. Unzip the downloaded file to a preferred location on your computer.

 ## Step 2: Load the Extension into Chrome